Brexit: The 5 five huge issues Britain and EU must settle

 Residents currently enjoy free movement across the border and many businesses have facilities on both sides.

 Free movement across the border was a key part of the Good Friday Agreement, the 1998 accord that brought peace to Northern Ireland after decades of sectarian conflict.
-A new complication has emerged in recent days: May is seeking the support of a unionist political party in Northern Ireland in order to form a government.

 -- Alanna Petroff and Charles Riley contributed reporting.